 The Ketchikan City Council Thursday night directed City Manager Karl Amylon to take measures to address the greater issue of homelessness and inebriation in the First City.
 At its next meeting, the Council will also consider limiting the number of marijuana retail stores.

 Organizers announced last week that the Race to Alaska is a go for the summer of 2017.
 The 750-mile engineless boat race is from Port Townsend, Washington, to Ketchikan.

 The Inter-Island Ferry Authority announced last week that the IFA’s participation in the U.S. Department of Veterans Affairs transportation grant program will end August 31st.
 The program offers free transportation to veterans traveling for healthcare needs.

-Kathleen Light and Marni Rickelmann speak about Cuban salsa, Blueberry Arts Festival deadlines, weekly events and more.
+Kathleen Light and Marni Rickelmann list the winners of Blueberry Arts Festival contests, speak about events this week, and talk about call-to-artist deadlines.